Decoding algorithms for surface codes

-Then, in the right column, the minimum weight perfect matching of those subgraphs is computed.
-The result of said process can be seen in the first row, notice how virtual qubits can be left unmatched.
-The matchings of each of the subgraphs refer to $X$ or $Z$-operators applied to the data qubits that the matching crosses.
-Thus, for the example in consideration, the second row of the right columns presents the operators that will be applied on the data qubits of the surface code.
+Then, in FIG. \ref{mwpmsketch} d), the minimum weight perfect matching of those subgraphs is computed.
+The result of said process can be seen in FIG. \ref{mwpmsketch} e), notice how virtual qubits can be left unmatched.
+The matchings of each of the subgraphs refer to $X$ or $Z$ operators applied to the data qubits that the matching crosses.
+Thus, for the example in consideration, the second row of the right columns presents the operators that will be applied on the data qubits of the rotated code.
 The $X$-checks recover $X$-errors and the $Z$-checks recover $Z$-errors.
-In the last row of the figure, we present the final recovery operator, where it can be seen that whenever an $X$ and $Z$-error are estimated from each of the graphs for the same data qubit, the resulting recovery operation is a $Y$-operator.
+In FIG. \ref{mwpmsketch} f), we present the final recovery operator, where it can be seen that whenever an $X$ and $Z$-error are estimated from each of the graphs for the same data qubit, the resulting recovery operation is a $Y$ operator.